CryptoKube-io/devcon4-workshop/00_docker_light_client/README.md

 ***Devcon4 Workshop***
 # Architecting with Ethereum
-## Excercise 01: Geth Light Client
+## Excercise 01: Ethereum light client

-**Introduces:** terraform, docker, geth, Eth light client
+**Introduces:** terraform, docker, geth, light client

 Our first task is to use Terraform to deploy a light client in a Docker container.
 The primary goal is to introduce the tools with minimal chance for complications (avoiding full nodes and cloud providers).
-In addition, this light client will be used to interact with more advanced systems in later exercises.
+Geth is best configured using only command-line options (rather than a config file), so we can accomplish this using just Terraform and Docker.

 ### Terraform Config
 This Terraform config is very basic.
 It checks Docker Hub for the latest stable geth image, downloads it, and creates a container from it.